lisun85/Attempt-to-create-Tinder-using-Smart-Contracts/README.md

 # 💕 Tinder-Attempt

- Since I met my wife throught Tinder (yes, really!).
+ Since I met my wife throught Tinder (yes, really).
 This is my attempt to build the Tinder dating app using smart contracts.

  ## 🔥 The Game